HerbertKawere/SC-200-Labs/README.md

 - Analyzing logs using Azure Monitor and Log Analytics
 - Investigating sign-in logs, audit logs, and security events
 - Mapping threats to MITRE ATT&CK techniques
+- Using Microsoft Security Copilot to analyze and mitigate threats
+- Enhancing detection and response using AI-driven insights

 ---